victoria-soto/Simple-Express-Calculator/README.md

 # Simple-Express-Calculator
-Addition calculator using node, express and body-parser
+Addition and bmi calculator using node, express and body-parser